The Dragon Knight (novel)

 The Dragon Knight is a fantasy novel by American writer Gordon R. Dickson, the second in his Dragon Knight series.
 The novel begins five months after the battle at Loathly Tower, which took place in The Dragon and the George.

 Plot

 Jim and Angie are adjusting to their new lives within this parallel dimension of 14th-century medieval England, or as well as any 20th-century persons might.
-Jim, who is now the Sir James, Baron of Malencontri et Riveroak is trying to be a good English Lord.
-However, fate conspires against him and must set him on an adventure to recover the prince of England, who is being held captive in France.
+Jim, who is now the Sir James, Baron of Malencontri et Riveroak is trying to be a good English Lord however, fate conspires against him and sets him on an adventure to recover the prince of England, who is being held captive in France.
 Little does Jim know that he'll be going up against the interests of the "Dark Powers" who are already at work to thwart Jim's mission.
 This will culminate in Jim squaring off against the evil and powerful sorcerer Malvinne.